I’d’ve taken a shot, and fucked the wrong person,

 driven home through Boston’s lunar November midnight,

 and done everything exactly the same.

-Jade Sylvan, called a “risqué queer icon” by The Boston Globe, is the author of Kissing Oscar Wilde (2013 Write Bloody Publishing), TEN(2013 Launch Over Publishing), and The Spark Singer (2009 Spuyten Duyvil Press).
+Jade Sylvan, called a “risqué queer icon” by The Boston Globe, is the author of Kissing Oscar Wilde (Write Bloody 2013), TEN (Launch Over Publishing 2013), and The Spark Singer (Spuyten Duyvil 2009).
 A genderqueer writer, producer, and performing artist based out of Cambridge, MA, Jade has been on the cover of The Boston Globe Arts Section, ScoutCambridge, and DigBoston.
-The author has toured throughout North America and Europe performing poetry, and has produced and performed in a number of acclaimed shows in the Greater Boston area, including, The Literary Roast, All You Need Is Myth, and Encyclopedia Show Somerville.
-In 2012, Jade cowrote and starred in the indie feature film, TEN, which is currently touring the film festival circuit.
-Publications include pieces in: The Toast, BuzzFeed, PANK, DigBoston, Carve Magazine, Mudfish, Word Riot, and many more.
+Sylvan has toured throughout North America and Europe performing poetry, and has produced and performed in a number of acclaimed shows in the Greater Boston area, including The Literary Roast, All You Need Is Myth, and Encyclopedia Show Somerville.
+In 2012, Jade co-wrote and starred in the indie feature film TEN, which is currently touring the film festival circuit.
+Publications include pieces in The Toast, BuzzFeed, PANK, Carve Magazine, Mudfish, Word Riot, and many more.